Jump to navigation

 • Synthesis and Characterization of Silicon-Containing Monomers, Polymers and Copolymers

-• B.S.
-Chemistry
+• BS Chemistry

 • Central Michigan University, Mt.
 Pleasant, Michigan, United States